The value of video games in the Middle East is clear with the F1 2010 launch

 This was a write-up of the F1 2010 video game launch in the Middle East.
-It was the first one for Codemasters outside the Middle East that shows how important the industry has become in the region, worth $750m in 2009, to the appeal of motorsport in a part of the world obsessed with cars.
+It was the first one for Codemasters in the region and showed how important the local video game market, worth $750m in 2009, had become in an area obsessed with motor sport.

 From the earliest days of home video games, motorsport has been accessible to the most pasty-faced, wannabe racing car driver.

 Starting with Pole Position on the Atari 1200 consoles of 1982, the thrill of tearing around a track in a racing car – albeit, graphically basic – has been available in your living room.